Personal data protection – privacy statement

 It is possible to register an individual Nysgjerrigper membership and subscribe to the Nysgjerrigper magazine (although classroom subscriptions are the most common subscription type).
-Names and email addresses must be collected for membership administration and in order to ensure that magazines are sent to the correct subscribers.
+Names, addresses and email addresses must be collected for membership administration and in order to ensure that magazines are sent to the correct subscribers.
 Date of birth is also registered to determine the age of members.
 Members under 18 must also provide the name(s) and telephone number(s) of parent(s) or guardian(s).
-This information is used solely for the purpose of membership administration.
-The data are stored in a separate database and are not shared with others.
-Members must themselves cancel these services if they no longer wish to take part.
+Members must cancel their own membership if they no longer want to be a member/subscriber.

 Requests for access to public documents